Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Challenges and Future Research Roadmaps

-Despite great attention addressing topology-related challenges for edge computing FL in recent years, there are still unique challenges introduced by the nature of the network topologies and data distribution.
-In this section, we discuss the remaining open issues concerning network topologies of FL, which must be addressed to make the FL more accurate, robust, safe, and efficient in computing and communicating.
+Despite great attention addressing topology-related challenges for edge computing FL in recent years \cite{mhaisen2021optimal, wang2021efficient, bellet2021d, chen2021dacfl}, the nature of the network topologies and data distribution still introduces unique challenges.
+Apart from the previously mentioned topology-aware FL works, much is still to be studied about network topology in FL.
+In this section, we provide some open challenges and research directions for topology-aware FL.